Arts and Culture

 Charleston is also home to numerous clubs and venues that feature a wide variety of live music ranging from bluegrass to jazz to contemporary rock and the blues.
 Recent performances have included the Dave Matthews Band, ZZ Top, Widespread Panic, Lyle Lovett and his Large Band, Rilo Kiley and Explosions in the Sky.

 College of Charleston students are actors, sculptors, jazz drummers and a cappella singers.
 Nearly 5,000 students (half of all undergraduates) take a School of the Arts course each semester and 600 are majors in visual arts, theater, dance and music.
-To better serve their needs, the College is constructing an $18.1 million performance, rehearsal and studio space — the Marion and Wayland H. Cato Jr. Center for the Arts — to be completed in late 2009.
+To better serve their needs, the College constructed a $27.2 million performance, rehearsal, studio and classroom space — the Marion and Wayland H. Cato Jr. Center for the Arts — which opened in 2010.